kaust-rccl/ksl-docs/docs/source/soft_env/index.rst

 This page provides an entry point for exploring the software environment on provided different KSL systems, along with instructions on how to run different workloads, pre/postprocess, debug or profile their performance.

-:ref:`science_platforms` is a great entry point for guidelines specfic to science domains.
+:ref:`science_platforms` is a great entry point for guidelines specific to science domains.
-The topics included range from opiniated quickstart to expert advice on how to best run specific applications, workloads and usecases on different KSL platforms.
+The topics included range from opinionated quickstart to expert advice on how to best run specific applications, workloads and usecases on different KSL platforms.

 .. toctree::
    :titlesonly: